Browsing Category

 Getting here- Tromso airport has connections to many European cities.
 You can also connect there via Oslo, or Stockholm (like we did).

-Where to stay- as I mentioned, we stayed in an apart hotel part of the Total Apartments chain.
+Where to stay- As I mentioned, we stayed in an apart hotel part of the Total Apartments chain.
 It had a good location and we could cook our own meals.
 There also some hotels in the Center of town that looked nice.

-Getting around- the number 42 bus is easy to use and runs every half an hour.
+Getting around- The number 42 bus is easy to use and runs every half an hour.
 Most of the tours out of Tromso include transportation by coach.
 Driving is not recommended because of the wintery conditions.

-What to do- definitely go looking for those lights!
+What to do- Definitely go looking for those lights!
 You can join a group which will have a better chance of finding the lights.
 We booked through Get your guide.
 You can also book the husky experience on there, as well as the reindeers.
 For whale watching, Brim Explorer is a reputable company to use with real researchers on board.
 I’ve linked all of these tours and companies at the bottom.

-When to visit- every season has its charms in the Arctic, but to really experience Arctic nights, it has to be between December and January.
+When to visit- Every season has its charms in the Arctic, but to really experience Arctic nights, it has to be between December and January.
 This is an unforgettable experience, but not total darkness, so there is still time to see things, and lots of time to look for the northern lights!
 The lights are visible on clear nights between September and March, you just have to get a bit lucky!
 The summer brings near 24 hour light, which would be another cool experience!
 If coming in winter, bring warm clothes, like ski clothes, shoes with good grip, and you’ll be fine!
 It doesn’t get as cold here as other parts of the Arctic.

 All in all, this was a trip like no other.
 I’d do it again in a heartbeat.
 Thanks to Maya for all the laughs, photos and silly memories x